skunkwerks/ucl/README.md

 `UCL` is a NIF-based binding to the reference implementation [LibUCL], and currently requires that library to be pre-installed on your system.

-It does not use dirty schedulers, nor does it time-slice NIF calls, as this would make the code significantly more complex for a function that is unlikely to be run frequently within the BEAM.
+Version 1.0 onwards uses dirty schedulers, but does not yield nor time-slice NIF calls, as this would make the code significantly more complex for a function that is unlikely to be run frequently within the BEAM.

 UCL comes with friendly functions for *both* Elixir and Erlang, we are all friends here.